Here's some still pics of the downswing:

 A good way to feel this motion is, without a club, to hold your left wrist with your right hand and move your left arm back and forth.
 Simple enough?
 Well this is the principle of the Hitting motion.

-Let me explain: For the Hitter, an efficient way to establish the Lag is to resist the backstroke motion then perform a right arm thrust against this clubhead Lag striving to accelerate a pre stressed clubshaft from a slow startdown through impact and to both arms straight.
+Let me explain: For the Hitter, an efficient way to establish the Lag is to resist the backstroke motion then perform a right arm thrust against this clubhead Lag striving to accelerate a pre stressed clubshaft from a slow startdown through impact and to both arms straight.'Running out of Right Arm' means that the right arm is fully extended at impact.
+One of the key concepts that most golfers do not grasp is that at impact, the right arm should be slightly bent at the elbow.

 Here, the Pivot (Right Shoulder) must also provide the initial acceleration of the Power Package (Shoulders, Arms, Hands and Club).